DAOmasons/daomasons-docs/docs/Rules/proposals.md

 ## Member Proposals

-1. A Core Membership Proposal is required for a Contributor to become a Core Member.
+1. A [Promotion Proposal](/Templates/PromotionTemplate) is required for a Contributor to become a Core Member.
 1. See [Join DAO Masons](/Intro/join) for more information on how to join DAO Masons.
+1. A [Demotion Proposal](/Templates/DemotionTemplate) is required to demote a Core Member to Contributor.
+For more information on how or why a Core Member would be demoted, see [Demotion](/Rules/membership-rules#demotion).

+For more information regarding all the rules and expectations of Core Members and contributors see [Core Member Rules](/Rules/membership-rules).

 ## Governance and Operations Proposals